What is a personal loan default?

 A debt relief company may be another option for finding lower payments.
 These companies work with your creditors to develop a more affordable payment plan and charge a fee once the plan is approved.

-However, debt relief companies typically require you to stop making payments on your debts so borrowers will be more willing to work with them.
+However, debt relief companies typically require you to stop making payments on your debts so lenders will be more willing to work with them.
 This may further damage your credit score.
+If you don’t want to work with a company, you can attempt to negotiate with your creditors yourself.

 How to avoid personal loan default

-To avoid finding yourself in a situation where you’re at risk of defaulting on a personal loan, consider the following strategies:
+To avoid finding yourself in a situation where you’re at risk of defaulting on a personal loan, consider the following strategies.

-Make sure you fully understand the loan terms including the interest rate, monthly payment and repayment period.
+Make sure you fully understand the loan terms, including the interest rate, monthly payment and repayment period.

-One drawback to a personal loan is the fixed monthly payment.
+One drawback of a personal loan is the fixed monthly payment.
 A credit card or line of credit might be better if you don’t need all of the funds at once or need the flexibility to make minimum payments when your income is low.
 On the other hand, credit cards often have higher interest rates — and unlike a personal loan’s fixed rate, your card’s rate could go up.

 Set up automatic payments